keizer619/release-notes/ballerina-release-notes-0.990.0.md

 ```

 - The syntax of defining client endpoints (outbound endpoints) has been simplified.
-For more information, refer to the [standard library syntax section].
+For more information, refer to the [standard library syntax section](#Standard-Library).

 - The annotations `@final` and `@readonly` have been removed from this release onwards.
 Now you can declare final variables using the `final` keyword.
 For example, `final int port = readPortFromConfig();`.